orourkedd/effects-as-data/README.md

 ## Error handling

 Below are various example of error handling with effects-as-data.
-It is important to note that effects-as-data will catch any error thrown by your effects-as-data function or a handler and will:
+It is important to note that effects-as-data will catch any error thrown by your effects-as-data function or thrown by handler and will:

   1. Pass the error to the `onCommandComplete` or `onCallComplete` lifecycle callbacks.
 This means you don't have to do any logging in your business logic.
   1. Reject the promise created by effects-as-data around your running function and pass the error out.
-  1. You don't have to write a test to verify that an error is handled ([unless you are doing something specific in a `catch` block](#using-try-catch))
+  1. You don't have to write a test to verify that an error is handled ([unless you are doing something specific in a `catch` block](#using-trycatch))

+By default error should act just like they do in `async/await`.
+Things get fun, however, when you use meta commands like [either](#using-cmdseither) or [retry](#using-cmdsretry).
+Using command modifiers can add sophisticated error handling to your code without adding complexity.
+Pro tip: Because command modifiers are not really a thing (we just call them that because they run other commands), they are all composable.

 ### Using `try/catch`